hjson/hjson-cs/README.md

 Tested on .net & Mono.

+This library includes two readers/writers that fully conform to the respective specification:

+- JSON
+- Hjson

 The C# implementation of Hjson is based on [System.Json](https://github.com/mono/mono).
 For other platforms see [hjson.org](http://hjson.org).

 # Install from nuget